Pepperoni Pizza Dip Recipe

 Step 1: Preheat and prep your baking dish

-Preheat your oven to 375°F. Lightly spray a 9×13 baking dish with nonstick cooking spray.
+Set your oven to 375°F. Get out a 9×13 inch baking dish and spray it with some nonstick cooking spray.

-You can also use a deep-dish pie pan or a large oval casserole — just make sure the sides are at least 2 inches tall so the layers don’t bubble over.
+An oval casserole dish or a deep-dish pie pan would work, too.
+Just be sure the sides are at least 2 inches tall so the layers won’t bubble over.

 Step 2: Mix the cream cheese base

-In a medium bowl, beat the softened cream cheese with the garlic powder, Italian seasoning, onion powder, red pepper flakes, salt, and pepper.
-You can use a hand mixer on low speed or just a sturdy spatula — the goal is a smooth, fully-combined mixture with no lumps.
+In a medium-sized bowl, combine the room temperature cream cheese with the garlic powder, Italian seasoning, onion powder, red pepper flakes, and add salt and pepper to taste.
+A hand mixer on low speed will do the trick or even a sturdy spatula will work.
+Be sure to achieve a smooth consistency, with no lumps.

-Taste it at this point and adjust seasoning.
-The base should taste slightly over-seasoned on its own because the sauce and cheese will dilute it.
+Try the base at this step to see if any adjustments are needed.
+Keep in mind that the base will taste slightly over-seasoned on its own because the sauce and cheese will dillute it.

 Step 3: Spread the cream cheese layer

-Spread the cream cheese mixture evenly across the bottom of the prepared baking dish.
-Use the back of a spoon or an offset spatula to get it into the corners and create an even layer.
+Evenly distribute the cream cheese mixture along the base of the baking dish that has been prepared.
+Using the back of a spoon or an offset spatula, spread the mixture into the corners to create an even layer.

-This is the foundation — take 30 seconds to do it right.
+This is the foundation – please take 30 seconds to do this correctly.

 Step 4: Add the pizza sauce

-Go slowly here — you don’t want to drag the cream cheese layer up into the sauce.
+Take it easy here — you want to avoid pulling the cream cheese layer into the sauce.

 Step 5: Add toppings and cheese

-If you’re using optional vegetables (bell pepper, onion, olives), scatter them over the sauce now.
-Then add the shredded mozzarella in an even layer.
+If you would like to include any optional vegetables (bell pepper, onion, olives), sprinkle them over the sauce at this time.
+Then evenly distribute the shredded mozzarella.

 Step 6: Bake